yapl-language/documentation/src/content/docs/features/inheritance.md

----
-title: Template Inheritance
-description: Learn how to use template inheritance with extends and blocks in YAPL
----

 # Template Inheritance

 Template inheritance is one of YAPL's most powerful features, allowing you to create a hierarchy of templates where child templates can extend parent templates, inheriting their structure while customizing specific parts.